Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Apr 11, 2018

-A lot of times people will take the witness stand and they will attempt to assert their Fifth Amendment rights because they don't want to testify and they will be quickly overruled by the Judge in order to testify.
-And the Judge can even hold them in contempt, put them in custody if they refused to testify.
-A lot of people are shocked by this, but the reality is sometimes you're not going to be able to keep your mouth shut if, for example, you are a witness to a crime.
+A lot of times, people will take the witness stand, and they will attempt to assert their Fifth Amendment rights because they don't want to testify, and they will be quickly overruled by the Judge in order to testify.

 Can You Assert Your Fifth Amendment Right If Police Try To Talk To You?

 The reality is if the police try to talk to you about anything, you can just choose to remain silent and not say anything.
 You don't necessarily have to say I'm asserting my Fifth Amendment right.
 You could say that, but the reality is you could say – listen, I'm just not going to talk to you.
 I don't want to talk to you.
-I'm advised by my attorney not to talk or I don't want to talk to you.
+My attorney advises me not to talk, or I don't want to talk to you.

-So, a lot of times the police will come up and ask investigative questions and you don't want to say anything because you feel you may incriminate yourself or you may incriminate somebody else.
+So, a lot of times, the police will come up and ask investigative questions, and you don't want to say anything because you feel you may incriminate yourself or somebody else.
 At that point, you can just say nothing to the police.
-In order to force you to try and testify, the police are actually going to have to get you on the witness stand and then the prosecutor will ask you questions.
+In order to force you to try and testify, the police are actually going to have to get you on the witness stand, and then the prosecutor will ask you questions.

 Remain Silent